margaretmf/margaretmf.github.io/creativewriting.md

 ## This Holy Book ##
 This holy book, it's everywhere I go.
 Hotel rooms, psych wards, libraries, and churches.
+You'll find this book every where you go.
+It goes back to King James, before King James.
+It lightens up the room.
+It lightens up the hotels and hospitals.
+It's a torch for people.
+It helps people heal.

 <br>